 Offline payments

 Although offline payments are not supported, you must handle scenarios where the device loses connectivity.
-To provide a smooth user experience, the SDK includes a ReachabilityService that monitors the host device's network status.
+To provide a smooth user experience, you must monitor the device's network status to detect connection issues immediately and prevent transaction attempts that are destined to fail.
+This topic covers offline handling strategies for both iOS and Android platforms.

 Monitor network reachability

-Use the ReachabilityService to check the current state or subscribe to status updates.
+Monitor the SDK’s reachability status and notify the merchant if payments cannot be processed.
+Use ReachabilityService to check the current state or subscribe to status updates.

 Check current status